-If you buy a second hand car from a dealer, you have some protection under consumer law.
-However, if you buy privately, you do not have the same consumer rights because the person selling the car is not selling it …
+If you buy a used car from a dealer, you have some protection under consumer law.
+However, if you buy privately, you do not have the same consumer rights because the person selling the car is not selling it as …

-Crashed cars could turn out to be both dangerous and expensive for the buyer.
-If you’re not aware that the car was previously crashed, then you can’t judge the real condition of the car and parts that you think should be in good working order might be at the point where they are about to fail.
+Buying a crashed car could turn out to be both expensive and dangerous.
+If you’re not aware that the car was previously crashed, then you can’t judge the real condition of the car, and parts that you think should be in good working order might be at the point where they are about to fail.

-Your car displays the total mileage it has driven on a meter called the odometer on the dashboard – this is essentially a clock which tells you how many miles or kilometres your car has been driven.
-Clocking means changing the genuine odometer reading of the car in order to make the car seem like it has been driven less than it actually has.
+Your car displays the total mileage it has driven on a meter called the odometer on the dashboard – this is essentially a ‘clock’ which tells you how many miles or kilometres your car has driven. ’Clocking’ means changing the genuine odometer reading of the car in order to make the car look like it has been driven less than it actually has.

 If you own a car you must make sure it is in a safe, roadworthy condition, and to keep it in good working order.
 There is plenty of competition for car servicing and repairs, so pick up the phone or go online and shop around for quotes.
 Remember, whoever services or repairs a particular part of the car is responsible for this work.

 If you are having problems making your car repayments you have several options.
 These depend on what type of finance agreement you have.

 Find out what you need to know about renting a car – before you book, when you pick up the car and when you drop it back, as well as what to do if the car is damaged.

 Contaminated fuel can cause serious damage to your car’s engine and leave you with a hefty bill for repairs.